-These results do not technology-specific procurement targets; rather, a holistic all-source solicitation and development of modeled portfolios will determine the resource mix in future portfolios.
+These results do not are not technology-specific procurement targets; rather, a holistic all-source solicitation and development of modeled portfolios will determine the resource mix in future portfolios.

-SPS is providing the Modeled Generic Preferred Portfolio Values by technology type to provide a “a set of resource options that a utility could use to meet the service needs of its customers over a forecast period,” consistent with IRP Rule directives.
+SPS is providing the Modeled Generic Preferred Portfolio Values by technology type to provide an informational look at “a set of resource options that a utility could use to meet the service needs of its customers over a forecast period,” consistent with IRP Rule directives.
 (17.7.4.7(I)(1)(a) NMAC)

+These categories and the modeling projections in the tables for each category will not be used as part of bid evaluation.

 Modeling also reflects the potential for the addition of incremental projects beyond the Adjusted Identified Need to meet New Mexico RPS requirements that include 1.1 GW of Dynamic Balancing nameplate capacity and 10.1 GW of Carbon-Free Energy nameplate capacity by 2047.